transcending1/Review/admin/subpage/modules/module_doc/AdaBoost Regression.md

 ### 5.loss
-+ Description

-The loss function to use when updating the weights after each boosting iteration.
+'The loss function to use when updating the weights \n             after each        boosting iteration.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |